Project Development Specification: How To Write the Right One

 Who Writes a Requirement Document?

-You can entrust the creation of project development specifications to in-house specialists who know exactly what product you need and can specify the desired functions and characteristics of the device or program in the document.
+You can entrust the creation of technical specs to your in-house specialists who know exactly what kind of product you need and are capable of describing the desired functions and characteristics of the device or program in the document.
+But this often results in double work and a waste of time and money.

 What Should Be Included in a Project Dev Specification?